vmware-archive/Drupal/README.md

   ```
   $ cf map-route s3 cloudfoundry.dyndns.org -n service-instance-423086ed-9167-4026-add2-d734bfb0b2e5
   ```
  * Log into Drupal and enable the S3FS module from the modules menu.
-Werify that the S3FS Drupal module can connect to Riak-CS by navigating to Configuration < S3 File System Settings.
+Verify that the S3FS Drupal module can connect to Riak-CS by navigating to Configuration < S3 File System Settings.
  * Configure filesystem default download type to "Amazon Simple Storage Service".
  * Configure a Drupal content type the contains a field that must be stored on a filesystem, such as an image field, to use "S3 File System" as the defaul tupload location.